L-Ghost/ingresse-user-api/readme.md

  - composer install
  - php vendor/bin/homestead make
  - configure the **Homestead.yaml** file generated in the project root with the appropriate params for the Vagrant box.
-You should also map your project path to the path inside the vagrant box, and the url you define to use to the **public** folder of the project inside the Vagrant box.
+You should also map your project path to the path inside the vagrant box, besides mapping the **url** you define to use to access the **public** folder of the project inside the Vagrant box.
 You must define the two database names (production and testing) in this file
  - configure your **hosts** file to access the url defined in the **Homestead.yaml** file
  - configure your **.env** file from the **.env.example** file, filling the necessary params for the database access
  - vagrant up
  - vagrant ssh
  - cd *path/to/project*
  - migrate the two databases
   > php artisan migrate
     php artisan migrate --database=mysql_testing